ai/evil-blocks/README.md

 ## Blocks Communications

-Blocks should communicates by custom jQuery events.
-You can bind event listener to block node by `"on events"` method:
+Blocks should communicate via custom jQuery events.
+You can bind an event listener to a block node with `"on events"` method:

 ```coffee
 evil.block '@@slideshow',